Dada-Z/hw1_FashionMNIST/README.md

 - you must use at least one hidden layer and you must use fully connected layers with ReLU
 - or a variation (not convolutional nodes) for all hidden nodes
 - softmax for the output layer
+- You will measure loss with cross-entropy after mapping the class labels to one-hot vectors.

 3. util.py: Helper functions (e.g., for loading the data, small repetitive functions)
 - fashion MNIST data